RyanFleck/Manuals/content/tools/azure.md

   1. **ForEach** has a maximum of 100,000 items
   2. You can't nest **ForEeach**
   3. You can't use SetVariable to manage global pipeline variables

+#### Script

+I mostly use this for small SQL operations.

+You may get the error "Argument {0} is null or empty" if your return values do not

 ### Activities: Data Transformation